-Mishkan (משכו, Tabernacle) shares the same root as Shakhein (שכו, neighbor).
+Mishkan (משכו), Tabernacle) shares the same root as Shakhein (שבו, neighbor).
 For the purpose of the Tabernacle, like the Temple that succeeded it, was to draw people together to serve G-d.
+(Likutey Halakhot III, p.
+380)

 The word Mishkan (Tabernacle) is mentioned twice in this verse, because whether it is erected or destroyed, it always remains with us.